 8) Exit costs – if you sell your property investment for profit, will that render the investment profitless?

 9) Profit margins – what levels of capital growth can you realistically gain on your property investment or how much rental income can you generate?
-Work out these facts and then work backwards towards your initial budget to work out your potential profit margins.
+Work out these facts and then work backward toward your initial budget to work out your potential profit margins.
 At all times you have to keep the bigger picture in mind to ensure that your real estate investment has good potential for profit.

-10) Think long term – unless you’re buying property off plan and intending to flip it for resale and profit before completion you should view real estate investment as a long term investment.
-Real estate is a slow to liquidate asset, cash tied up in property is not simple to free up.
-Take a long term approach to your property portfolio and give your assets time to increase in value before cashing them in for profit.
+10) Think long term – unless you’re buying property off plan and intending to flip it for resale and profit before completion you should view real estate investment as a long-term investment.
+Real estate is a slow-to-liquidate asset, cash tied up in property is not simple to free up.
+Take a long-term approach to your property portfolio and give your assets time to increase in value before cashing them in for profit.